mysociety/popit-api/README.md

 Script that is run each time post deploy.
 Makes sure that Node is installed locally and then installs and updates NPM modules.

-### `package.json`

-NPM description of this project.
-Contains the NPM dependencies.

-### `server.js`

-Very simple script that mounts the API and serves it, producing logs as appropriate.

-### `vhosts-templates/popit-api_config_general.json.ugly`
+### `config/general.json-example`

 Template to generate the `config/general.json` file.
 Output needs to be JSON, which is quite picky about the formatting.
-Should be copied to `/data/servers/vhosts/` for it to actually be used.
+Should be copied to `/data/servers/vhosts/popit-api_config_general.json.ugly` on server for it to actually be used.

-### `vhosts-templates/popit-api_config_httpd.conf.ugly`
+### `config/httpd.conf-example`

 Sample apache config.
-Should be copied to `/data/servers/vhosts/` for it to actually be used.
+Should be copied to `/data/servers/vhosts/popit-api_config_httpd.conf.ugly` on server for it to actually be used.